Digoska/NftGO/docs/CHANGE_GOOGLE_SIGNIN_NAME.md

 ### What Will Change:

 **Before:**
-- Dialog shows: "Sign in to continue to wkpgupdorbgcthmjoybe.supabase.co"
+- Dialog shows: "Sign in to continue to your-project.supabase.co"

 **After:**
 - Dialog shows: "Sign in to continue to NftGO" (or your app name)